jkhaha/plant_diary/README.md

 # Plant Diary

 Plant Diary is designed to keep track of your house plants.
-Users can create an account and submit information about each plant, including its species, location in home, description and watering schedule.
-Users have the ability to create, update, delete, and write diary entries about each plant.
-Each user's homepage also contains a to-do list so individuals can keep track of plant related tasks and check off each task once completed.
+Users can create an account and submit information about each of their plants.

 ## Motivation

 This application is made for plant lovers who have a difficult time keeping track of all the plants in their home.

+## Features
+- Create a new account/ login with username and password if an existing user
+- Create, update and delete plants
+- When creating a new plant, users can include information concerning its species, location in home, watering schedule, image, and nickname
+- Create and delete diary entires about each plant
+- To do list on user homepage allows users to keep track of plant related tasks and check off when completed

 ## Built with